 Reference and Documentation

-Additional information on the South Carolina 529 plan tax deduction can be found on the South Carolina Department of Revenue's website and the official South Carolina FutureScholar 529 Plan website.
-It's never too soon to start thinking about how to save for college.
-So, even if you have small children, it can't hurt to begin your research now to make the most of your tax benefits before time runs out.
+Additional information on the South Carolina 529 plan tax deduction can be found on the South Carolina Department of Revenue's website and the South Carolina Future Scholar 529 plan website.
+In a state that makes favorable 529 plans available to its residents, the time is always right to start saving for college and making the most of state-sponsored tax benefits.